XI. Health and Safety

-Any person who poses an immediate danger to the health or safety of themselves or others may not be allowed entry or access to the residence halls.
-This includes those who exhibit: actions or behavior that indicate a likelihood of physical violence to themselves or others at high levels of alcohol and/or controlled substance impairment, unconsciousness or reduced levels of consciousness, or other physical/ medical conditions that put themselves or others at risk.
-Should a resident be denied access to the halls due to health or safety concerns, conduct actions and/or health related issues, the department will not be responsible for charges incurred by the resident for off campus accommodations.
+Any person who, based upon current medical knowledge and/or the best available objective information, poses an actual danger to the health or safety of themselves or others may not be allowed entry or access to the residence halls.
+This includes those who exhibit: actions or behavior that indicate a likelihood of physical violence to themselves or others; high levels of alcohol and/or controlled substance impairment; unconsciousness or reduced levels of consciousness; or other physical/ medical conditions that put themselves or others at risk.
+Should a resident be denied access to the halls due to health or safety concerns, conduct actions and/or health related issues, Residential Life is not responsible for charges incurred by the resident for off campus housing.

 B. Distressed Residents

 The University has protocols which may restrict a student's access to campus locations in situations where current medical knowledge and/or the best available objective evidence demonstrates that they pose an actual threat to themselves or others.
 In accordance with these protocols, residents in distress may be denied entry or access to the halls.
 Any conditions or requirements for reinstatement of access will be based on an individualized assessment of the resident, including consideration of current medical knowledge and/or the best available objective evidence.
 Careful consideration will be given to the opinions and recommendations of the resident's treating physician or mental health professional, if available.